xavdid/website/posts/my-ic-readme/index.md

   - board games, especially with friends
   - [blogging](/blog), occasionally
 - I've always had an interest in alternative computer input methods.
 To wit:
   - I use an [Ergodox-EZ](https://ergodox-ez.com/) as my main keyboard for programming and PC gaming.
 I love how customizable it is.
-You can see my full layout [here](https://configure.zsa.io/ergodox-ez/layouts/LMnJ6/latest/0).
+You can see my full layout (including an interactive tour) [here](https://configure.zsa.io/ergodox-ez/layouts/LMnJ6/latest/0).
   - I've got a [Steam controller](https://en.wikipedia.org/wiki/Steam_Controller) for similar reasons.

 ---